Storm Clouds Cantata: Addition for the 1956 remake

 Finding release from that which drove them onward like their prey.

-This last part is part of the poco crescendo played by the Tympani to culminate in the Maestoso in the finale which ends with the cymbal crash in which the assassin shoots.
+This last part is part of the poco crescendo played by the timpani to culminate in the Maestoso in the finale which ends with the cymbal crash in which the assassin shoots.

 Publication

-The full score of the Storm Clouds Cantata has never been published.
+Neither the full nor the vocal score of the Storm Clouds Cantata has ever been published.
 A piano arrangement of the latter half of the work was published in 2014 in the collection Music From the Hitchcock Films.

 Recording

 A recording of the complete 1954 version [i.e. with Herrmann's embellishments] is included on the CD Elmer Bernstein conducts the Royal Philharmonic Orchestra: Bernard Herrmann Film Scores - from Citizen Kane to Taxi Driver (1992).